Top 20 Note-Taking Apps Your Team Will Love

-Infinity offers 5 awesome plans you need to pay for only once.
-Afterwards, you can enjoy the app for the rest of your life.
-The lowest plan currently starts at $149/month for teams of 10 members.
+Infinity offers awesome plans you need to pay for only once and enjoy the app for the rest of your life.
+The lowest team plan currently starts at $249/month for teams of 10 members.
 If decide you like Infinity, you can upgrade from any plan to another just by paying a small difference.

 2. ProofHub — The Best Note-Taking App and Collaboration Tool In One